Simon Fraser Student Society: Impeachment

-In July 2006, the Board of Directors directed seven full-time staff members to go on leave with pay and benefits to complete an investigation into internal issues.
+In July 2006, the Board of Directors directed seven full-time SFSS staff members to go on leave with pay and benefits while an investigation into internal issues was carried out.
 The investigation lasted a total of 5 working days.
-Society keys and email passwords were confiscated and computers were searched.
+SFSS keys and email passwords were confiscated and computers were searched.
 Staff were directed not to enter SFSS property until directed otherwise.
 In August, a staff member was fired as a result of the investigation.
-Directors have outlined in Board meetings on July 26, August 9, and August 23 that they are bound by confidentiality in their collective agreement with CUPE 5396, and cannot disclose the justifications for terminating the employee.
-However, they have iterated that they had just cause and that they are prepared to go to arbitration.
-These Directors later illegally disclosed the supposed reason during classroom speaking sessions which was recorded as part of the regular lecture recording.
-A 2007 article in 'Upping the Anti' quotes "an elected officer of the SFSS" as having stated to a colleague that "'[w]e don’t trust her" because "[s]he attempted to bring speculation upon the CFS at the CFS conference in May by publicly asking inappropriate questions during some of the meetings.'"
-The fired employer was later reinstated and arbitration results included a full retroactive pay.
+Directors outlined in Board meetings on July 26, August 9, and August 23 that they were bound by confidentiality in their collective agreement with CUPE 5396, and could not disclose the justifications for terminating the employee.
+However, they iterated that they had just cause and that they were prepared to go to arbitration.
+These Directors later illegally disclosed the supposed reason during classroom speaking sessions which were recorded as part of a regular lecture recording.
+A 2007 article in 'Upping the Anti' quoted "an elected officer of the SFSS" as having stated to a colleague that "[w]e don’t trust her" because "[s]he attempted to bring speculation upon the CFS at the CFS conference in May by publicly asking inappropriate questions during some of the meetings."
+The fired employee was later reinstated and arbitration results included full retroactive pay.

 An organisation called Students for a Democratic University instigated a petition for a special general meeting under the SFSS's bylaws and the Society Act of British Columbia that called for the impeachment of seven directors and two bylaw changes that would alter funding and decision-making authority within the SFSS.
-The petition had signatures from 9.8% of all students, exceeding the 5% required to call a meeting, according to an SFSS bylaw.
-Despite this, the directors up for impeachment insisted the petition was insufficient, quoting the Society Act, which says a meeting must be called if 10% sign a petition.
+The petition had signatures from 9.8% of all students, exceeding the 5% required to call a meeting, per an SFSS bylaw.
+Despite this, the directors up for impeachment insisted the petition was insufficient, quoting the Society Act, which said a call for a meeting required 10% to sign a petition.